skills/introduction-to-repository-management/.github/steps/2-prepare-to-collaborate.md

    - For other general problems, email the tech team at techclub@mergingtonhigh.example.edu
    ```

-1. In the top right, use the **Commit changes...** button to save your changes.
+1. In the top right, use the **Commit changes...** button and commit your changes directly to `prepare-to-collaborate` branch

 ## ⌨️ Activity: Assign code ownership